alloverse/docs/specifications/README.md

 Behavior is undefined if you provide a request id in a publication.
 Future versions may allow publications to have responses.

+### Oneway

+The message is directed to a single entity/client, and you can't respond to it. `request_id` should be empty.

 ### Access control